Biofourmis raises $100 million for AI remote medical tools

 Rajput says that revenue has increased “significantly” through the new collaborations with seven pharmaceutical companies and 10 health systems.
 He declined to reveal an exact valuation, but said that Biofourmis is now worth around $1 billion.

 In addition to SoftBank, Biofourmis’ latest funding round had participation from existing investors EDBI, MassMutual Ventures, Openspace Ventures, and Sequoia Capital.
-It brings the company’s total raised to date to over $143 million, and it marks the adoption of Biofourmis’ new organizational structure.
+It brings the company’s total raised to over $143 million, and it marks the adoption of Biofourmis’ new organizational structure.
 A division called Biofourmis Therapeutics will focus on developing software-based therapeutics, while a separate entity — Biofourmis Health — will work on virtual care models to remotely manage patients transitioning to post-care.